Zhiar Ali: Career

-Zhiar Ali started his advocacy career in 2017 when he established the Lava Foundation, a group devoted to promoting LGBT causes.
+Ali started his advocacy career in 2017 when he established the Lava Foundation, a group devoted to promoting LGBT causes.
 He was hired by Rasan, a group tackling related challenges, in late 2019, and Lava Foundation's initiatives were absorbed into Rasan.
 After working with Rasan for more than a year, Ali made the decision to leave the organisation and launch Yeksani, a movement dedicated to promoting LGBT rights in the Kurdistan Region.

 In addition to his work as an LGBT rights activist, Ali was also an advocate for animal rights.
 He previously served as the project manager of Kurdistan Vegans, where he organised and coordinated World Vegan Day events for two consecutive years.
 He also wrote on music journalism and other topics such as conflict in the Middle East, LGBT rights in Iraq, and social and civic issues for a local independent news outlet.

 LGBT Activism

 Through his activism, Ali hopes to increase public knowledge of the struggles the local LGBT population faces, bring these issues to the attention of national and international actors to spur action, and seek to integrate the group into Kurdish society.
 He has stressed that due to a lack of public awareness and understanding, the living conditions for LGBT+ people in Kurdistan are subpar.

 I do not care what Kurdish leaders are tweeting or saying to consulates and embassies in meetings, we do not need their 'deep concern' and tokenistic efforts; we need real action.
 We need legislation.
 We want representation in politics, – Ali to Middle East Eye in an interview.

 As an LGBT rights activist, Zhiar Ali uses social media as a key tool for raising awareness and promoting change.
 He is known for shedding light on the legal loopholes that are often used to detain and mistreat LGBT individuals in his region, particularly Articles 393, 394, 400, and 401.
 In an interview with BBC Persian, he highlighted the ways in which these laws are misused to unlawfully detain and persecute members of the LGBT community.
+Ali has also spoken about indignifying processes LGBT asylum seekers have to go through to prove their sexuality.

 Pride flag backlash

-On May 17, 2020, the European Union (EU), the British, and Canadian embassies raised the pride flag at their Baghdad headquarters, which led to significant backlash and criticism.
+On May 17, 2020, the EU, British, and Canadian embassies raised the pride flag at their Baghdad headquarters, which led to significant backlash and criticism.
 The EU embassy was forced to take down the flag after a few hours.
 This incident sparked a hate campaign against the LGBT community in Iraq, which was supported by some prominent Iraqi politicians.

-In response, Ali authored an extensive report on the situation of LGBT individuals in Iraq, which was published on the website of Rasan, an organisation he was involved in.
+In response Ali authored an extensive report on the situation of LGBT individuals in Iraq, which was published on the website of Rasan, an organisation he was involved in.
 The report documented instances of violence and murder targeting people perceived to be gay, as well as instances of hate speech against the LGBT community broadcast on national television.
 The report was later used as a resource for assessments and further studies on LGBT rights in the region.